 employed contract courier for the company in The Netherlands.
 As such, I’ve been able to witness the metamorphosis from being a paid employee to the controversial freelance model.

 There is no job that comes to mind that has changed so much in such short time while the overall premise remained the same.

 This transition sheds light on what the gig economy really means to those who work within it and how such a template can affect future industries.

 I joined the team in April of 2016 in the midst of a massive hiring spree.
 After doing a test run with a lead driver, I was officially signed on as an employee on a 6 month contract that was renewable after its term.
 I was outfitted with a t-shirt, cycling jersey, jacket, rain pants, powerbank charger along with a thermal bag and a delivery box.
 It was mandatory for all couriers to wear the branded clothing and to wear the box and this was enforced by the lead riders.

 New hires were provided a link to install the Deliveroo App onto their smartphones and given access to the online scheduling system.
 There were various shifts throughout the day, from 8:30 a.m. to 10:30 p.m. and typically around 3 hours in length.
 Riders were free to choose how many shifts they wanted as well as which zone to work in.
 There were tweaks made over time which introduced requirements such as having to apply to at least one evening shift per week, later changed to working at least one evening shift on the weekend to meet the demands during busy hours.

-If someone had to give up a shift for whatever reason, they would put it for a swap otherwise they were required to work.
+If someone had to give up a shift, they would put it for a swap otherwise they were required to work.
 In the case of illness, they had to call in the morning prior to the scheduled shift.
 I found there was always someone who would snatch up a swap, even with relatively short notice.

 The Golden Age of Deliveroo